koppi/involute-gear-generator/README.md

 Usage: involute-gear-generator -o [dxf filename]

 Options:
-  -o, --output                save gears to dxf file                  [required] --circularPitch             Circular pitch (distance from one face of a tooth
+  -o, --output                save gears to dxf file                  [optional] --circularPitch             Circular pitch (distance from one face of a tooth
                               to the corresponding face of an adjacent tooth on the same gear, measured along the pitch circle)